testflows/TestFlows-WebSite/source/handbook/index.md

 # Running Tests

 Top level tests can be run using either `python3` command or directly if they are made executable.
-For example with a top level test defined as
+For example, with a top level test defined as

 ```python
 from testflows.core import Test